fshowalter/franksmovielog.com-v1/content/reviews/1194-college-coach-1933.md

 venue_notes:
 ---

 Pat O'Brien plays an opportunistic football coach hired to raise a struggling college program's fortunes.
-The story reminded me of High Pressure, and while I bought O'Brien as a coach, he didn't convince as a wheeler-dealer.
+The story reminded me of <span data-imdb-id="tt0023007">_High Pressure_</span>, and while I bought O'Brien as a coach, he didn't convince as a wheeler-dealer.

 <!-- end -->